-We have audited the financial statements of Mobile Tornado Group Plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2022 which comprise Consolidated income statement, Consolidated statement of comprehensive income, Consolidated statement of financial position and Company balance sheet, Consolidated and Company statement of changes in equity, Consolidated statement of cash flows, and notes to the financial statements, including significant accounting policies.
+We have audited the financial statements of Mobile Tornado Group Plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2023 which comprise Consolidated income statement, Consolidated statement of comprehensive income, Consolidated statement of financial position and Company balance sheet, Consolidated and Company statement of changes in equity, Consolidated statement of cash flows, and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK-adopted international accounting standards.
 The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).

-In our opinion the:
+In our opinion the financial statements:

-- the financial statements give a true and fair view of the state of affairs of the group and of the parent company as at 31 December 2022 and of the group's loss for the period then ended; - the group financial statements have been properly prepared in accordance with UK-adopted International Accounting Standards; - the parent company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of affairs of the group and of the parent company as at 31 December 2023 and of the group's loss for the year then ended; - the group financial statements have been properly prepared in accordance with UK-adopted International Accounting Standards, in conformity with the requirements of the Companies Act 2006; - the parent company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.